By Monique Palomares

 Here’s a site with English translations of other Rimbaud Poems

 This article was posted on Thursday, November 10th, 2005 at 8:53 pm and is filed under Armistice Day, Arthur Rimbaud, France, French, French Poems, Holidays Around the World, Languages, Le dormeur du val, Poetry.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply